 4. Beware of scams

 Be aware of scams, which typically increase during the holiday season.
 More than 50% of holiday shoppers will do their shopping online this year, which make them prime targets for all sort of scams.

 Some manufacturers will make special products for Black Friday sales.
 They manufacture those products with cheaper components and often are missing premium features from the standard models.
-They call these types of products derivatives and you need to avoid them at all costs.
+These types of products are called derivatives and you need to avoid them at all costs.

 But how do I know?
 Make sure it’s a product you’ve seen year around.
 Search the model number, which you could probably never find online because they never existed before.
 They’re usually in a limited quantity and are only available at a single retailer like Walmart or Target.

-If you’re an Amazon Prime member, you should wait for Cyber Monday as Amazon offers better deals than other online retailers.
+If you’re an Amazon Prime member, you should wait for Cyber Monday as Amazon tends to offer better deals than other online retailers.
 Cyber Monday can also help you skip the hassle of Black Friday and still get the best deals.

-If you find value in this article, then please share and/or recommend it so your friend can benefit from it too.
+If you loved this article, then please share and/or recommend it to your friends.